MakeSchool-Tutorials/sa-2018-rotten-potatoes/P07-Writing-To-MongoDB/content.md

 1. We create a new function for handling the POST request at the `/reviews` URL path from our new review form.
 1. We create a new review using our _Review_ model.
 1. We use the `.save` function to save our new model in our database.
-1. After the our new review is saved in our database, if there is no error, redirect to our root index `/` path.
+1. After our new review is saved in our database, if there is no error, redirect to our root index `/` path.

 To use the `Review` model, we'll need to define it as a constant in our `routes/index.js`.